Low-Grade Diffuse Astrocytoma

 - Expansion of involved cortex

-- Two-thirds are supratentorial; frontal lobe involvement most common
+- Two-thirds are supratentorial; frontal lobe involvement is most common

-- One-third are infratentorial; brainstem most common, cerebellum uncommonly involved
+- One-third are infratentorial; brainstem is most common, cerebellum is uncommonly involved

 - Greater degree of enhancement suggests malignant degeneration

 - Hypodense to isodense, poorly defined, homogenous mass

 - Little to no enhancement on contrast-enhanced CT imaging

 - DWI: no restricted diffusion